Ed Hale (businessman): Personal life

 Hale has been divorced twice.
 In 1987, his first wife, Sheila, filed a lawsuit against Hale, accusing him of fraud for cajoling her into signing a separation agreement in 1983, which left her with about 4 percent of their money.
 Sheila had not realized her divorce was over until 1985, when Hale asked her to borrow her luggage to take his girlfriend to Mexico.
 Hale was found guilty of fraud and his ex-wife was awarded $6.8 million in damages, which was later invalidated after a judge determined that Hale's net worth at the time was only $5 million.

 Hale stated that he began sleeping with a sawed-off shotgun by his bed during his time assisting the CIA, due to concerns that his name might be exposed if agents were caught.

 He has two daughters and a son.
 Hale said he commissioned his biography, titled Hale Storm, in part to explain his absences during their upbringing.
 He reported that his relationships with his daughters improved after the book was published.
 Hale owns a 186-acre farm.

-Hale was the commencement speaker at Towson University's class of 2007 graduation ceremony, during which he received an honorary doctorate degree.
+Hale was the commencement speaker at Towson University's class of 2007 graduation ceremony, during which he received an honorary doctorate.